 A.: No, we feel that it is easier to be in a separate group so that you can feel safe to share more deeply.
 Sometimes we hold back when our family members are with us.

 Q.: How can I find a Celebrate Recovery near me?

 A.: Celebrate Recovery has a national website telling where groups meet all over the United States: www.celebraterecovery.com

 Q.: What does “codependency” mean?

-A.: Generally speaking, being “codependent” means that I value someone else’s happiness and situation over my own.
-If I constantly make excuses for a loved one’s behavior and not allow them to experience the consequences of their actions, I am operating in a state of “codependency”.
+A.: Generally speaking, being “codependent” means that I value someone’s happiness and situation over my own.
+If I constantly make excuses for a loved one’s behavior and do not allow them to experience the consequences of their actions, I am operating in a state of “codependency”.
 This term can sometimes be confused with “acting Christian”, but in Celebrate Recovery we learn how to love others as Christ loves us and allow others to live their lives with their own choices.
 We learn what it means to have boundary lines that foster healthy relationships.